 Gathering What You’ll Need

-Once you’ve started clipping, avoid stopping halfway through.
-This will stress the bird and may cause it to get loose from its restraints.
-At the least, you’ll have to catch it again.
-At most, it will struggle until it injures itself.
-To avoid that, gather all these supplies ahead of time and keep them within arm’s reach:
+Once you’ve started clipping, don’t stop halfway through.
+This will stress your parrot and may cause it to get loose from its restraints.
+Gather all the supplies you need ahead of time and keep them within arm’s reach:

-- A towel, equal to the size of your parrot.
+- A towel that’s the size of your parrot

-- Styptic powder (if you have it) or a clean rag, so you can apply pressure if you nick a blood vessel.
+- Styptic powder or a clean rag to apply pressure if you cut a blood vessel

 Wrapping Your Parrot With The Towel

 Most parrots dislike having their wings touched.
-Yours may begin to fight you, bite, lunge, twist, or jump when you begin the trimming process.
+Yours may begin to fight you, bite, lunge, twist, or jump as soon as you begin the trimming process.
 To avoid that, you can gently wrap the parrot in a towel.
+Here’s how:

-- The towel should wrap around its body, pinning one wing down and leaving the other free.
+- Wrap the towel around the parrot’s body, pinning one wing down and leaving the other free.

-- The towel should extend up to its neck, so it can’t reach around and bite you.
+- The towel should extend up to its neck so that it can’t reach around and bite you.

-- Have a friend hold the bird tight and keep it from moving, so you can address the wing.
+- Have a friend hold the parrot firmly and keep it from moving so that you can clip the wings.

 Identifying The Feathers

 Take hold of your parrot’s wing and extend it.
 It will splay out in the same pattern as when the parrot is flying.
-You should be able to see clearly:
+You should be able to see:

 - Long feathers that reach out from the front of the wing.
 These are the primary feathers, or flight feathers.